jc497/HelloFresh-assessment/README.md

 ### Instructions and explanations of the code
 Q1: I downloaded the json file from the [link](https://bnlf-tests.s3.eu-central-1.amazonaws.com/recipes.json) and named it as `recipes.json`.

 Q2: The json file consist of multiple recipes.
 To find the similar word of "chilies", first define the search term and use `re.compile` function to find the similar words in the recipe.
 As the word "chilies" should appear in the ingredients field, so the pattern is searched in the strings of ingredients.
+The extracted recipes was stored in `df_extracted`.

 Q3: The first step is to remove the character "PT" from both `cookTime` and `prepTime` columns.
-The second step is to
+Because only `cookTime` contains hours, this column is first divided into hours and minutes with numbers only, which are columns  `cookTime_H` and `cookTime_M` respectively.
+The numbers of `prepTime` is also extracted and stored in column `prepTime_M`.
+Zero was also added to the blank cell.
+To convert the hours into minutes, time the hours with 60 and add it with `cookTime_M` and `prepTime_M`.
+The sum of these three columns is stored in `totalTime`.
+To add the difficulty level to the dataframe, use `def` function to identify the criteria.
+Finally add the column `difficulty` to the dataframe with four levels: Easy, Medium, Hard and Unknown.

+Q4: Store the final result as csv file in `result.csv`